 Unlocking doors in a child traumatized by an unfeeling Mother is no simple thing.
 Having to face what he’s been made to do, and all the feelings he’s never felt can be formidable.
 Certainly, it is, without more therapeutic help than Ben can offer.
 But Ben works fast to deprogram Raymond, to give him power over Mother and Solitaire:

 “The Red Queen is our baby … Me and these 52 Queens are telling you it’s over … their beautifully conditioned links are smashed … You don’t work anymore.
 That’s an order.
 Anyone invites you to a game of Solitaire, you’ll tell them, ‘Sorry buster, game is over.”

 If only it were that easy to get power over the damage a narcissistic Mother does.
 The phone rings.
 Raymond can’t refuse his American operator: “Yes.
 Yes.
 I understand, Mother.”
 Will those links put into place from the time he was born, hold?
 Or not?

 Not completely.
 Raymond does foil her plan for him to shoot the Presidential nominee so that John Iselin can step in.
 Instead, he turns the gun on Mother and his step-father.
 He may have saved the country, but can he save himself?
 Such a vicious, power-hungry Mother can “bust a child up so badly” it’s hard to put the pieces back together again.

 But that Mother he killed?
 She’s not dead inside him.
 She’s left him with the mess she made of his life and didn’t take away his “uniquely American quality” of guilt.
 Turns out, Raymond’s human, capable of feeling and love.
 So, there’s too much horror to face.

 He doesn’t feel he can survive it.
-The only way, in all finality, to get rid of Mother, his guilt, and his terrible loss is by turning the gun against himself.
+The only way, in its finality, to get rid of Mother, guilt, and his terrible loss is by turning the gun on himself.
 At least, sadly, that’s what Raymond believes.